frequency-chain/docs/pages/glossary.md

 ## Provider Boosting

 Provider Boosting allows users to stake FRQCY tokens they hold to endorse or reward specific Providers.
 Providers who are “boosted” by end users receive additional Capacity, while Users who “boost” Providers receive a reward (in the form of additional FRQCY tokens).
-[Boosting](./Tokenomics/UserIncentives.md).
+See [Boosting](./Tokenomics/UserIncentives.md).

 ## Public Collator

 A Collator who bonds tokens in order to participate in block formation, and receives rewards for participation.
 Public Collators who behave improperly risk losing their position and their bond.
+See [Collator Incentives](./Tokenomics/CollatorIncentives.md)

 ## Reward Epoch

 The number of blocks between distributions of Provider Boosting rewards.
+See [Boosting](./Tokenomics/UserIncentives.md)

 ## Schema